About the Department

-The Division is led by Dr. William Carroll, George W.Barber, Jr. Professor of Surgery, who has been a member of the UAB faculty for 19 years and took over as Division Director in July 2015.
-He continues to focus the efforts of the Division on clinical care, education and translational research.
+The Department is led by Dr. William Carroll, George W.Barber, Jr. Professor of Surgery, who has been a member of the UAB faculty for 19 years and took over as Division Director in July 2015 and lead the transition from Division to Department in October 2015.
+He continues to focus the efforts of the Department on clinical care, education and translational research.
 Dr. Carroll is widely recognized as a leader in the area of head and neck oncology.

 The UAB Department of Otolaryngology-Head and Neck Surgery accepts four residents per year for the five-year otolaryngology training program.
 Residents gain a vast operative experience with rotations in head and neck surgery, general otolaryngology, otology/neurotology, and pediatrics.
 We offer a fellowship training program in head and neck oncologic surgery, microvascular reconstruction, and pediatric otolaryngology.